asift91/Manual_Migration/option2.md

 	- Create a Resource Group inside Azure.
 	- Create a Storage Account inside Azure.
 	- Backup all relevant data from on-premises infrastructure.
-	- Ensure the on-premises database instance has mysql-client installed.
+	- Ensure the on-premises database instance has MySQL-client installed.
 	- Copy backup archive file (such as storage.tar.gz) to Blob storage on Azure.